aicampbell/fabio/doc/source/install.rst

     pip install wheel
     pip install fabio

-Note: for now, PyQt4 is not yet pip-installable. you will need to get it from riverbankcomputing: http://www.riverbankcomputing.co.uk/software/pyqt/download
+Note: For now, PyQt4 is not yet pip-installable.
+You will need to get it from riverbankcomputing: http://www.riverbankcomputing.co.uk/software/pyqt/download

-Manual installation under windows .................................
+Manual installation under Windows .................................

 You will find all the `scientific Python stack packaged for Windows <http://www.lfd.uci.edu/~gohlke/pythonlibs/>`_ on Christoph